eucalyptus/euca-demo/installs/install-00-initialize/docs/install-07-test-awscli.md

-# Test AWS CLI with Eucalyptus Regions
+# Test AWSCLI with Eucalyptus Regions

 ### Overview
-You must first setup AWS CLI to access the Eucalyptus region endpoints, described in a separate procedure.
+You must first setup AWSCLI to access the Eucalyptus region endpoints, described in a separate procedure.

-This page contains statements which can be used to test various aspects of the AWS CLI against both AWS and Euca Regions.
+This page contains statements which can be used to test various aspects of the AWSCLI against both AWS and Euca Regions.
 It assumes you have setup your ~/.aws/config and ~/.aws/credentials files appropriately, and have set your AWS_DEFAULT_PROFILE environment variable to the appropriate profile.